Clerks (film): Filming

-Clerks was shot on black-and-white 16mm film stock and roughly edited due to a budget of $27,575.
-To acquire the funds for the film, Kevin Smith sold a large portion of his extensive comic book collection in 1993, most of which he has since bought back, borrowed $3,000 from his parents, maxed out eight to ten credit cards with $2,000 limits, dipped into a portion of funds he got back from his college education, and spent insurance money awarded for a car he and Mewes lost in a flood.
+Clerks was shot on an Arriflex SR-2 camera, utilizing black-and-white 16mm Kodak Plus X film stock, and roughly edited due to its small budget.
 The film was shot in 21 days (with two "pick-up" days).

-The Quick Stop convenience store (located at 58 Leonard Avenue in Leonardo, New Jersey), where Smith worked, was the primary setting for the film.
-He was only allowed to film in the store at night while it was closed (from 10:30 pm to 5:30 am), hence the plot point of the shutters being closed due to a vandal having jammed gum in the padlocks.
+The Quick Stop convenience store, located at 58 Leonard Avenue in Leonardo, New Jersey, where Smith worked, was the primary setting for the film.
+He was only allowed to film in the store at night while it was closed (from 10:30 p.m. to 5:30 a.m.), hence the plot point of the shutters being closed due to a vandal having jammed gum in the padlocks.
 Because Smith was working at Quick Stop during the day and shooting the film at night, he frequently slept no more than an hour a day.
 By the end of the 21-day shoot, Smith was unable to stay awake while Dante and Randal's fight was shot.

-Jason Mewes is not shown in any of the posters nor photoshoots for Clerks.
-This is because Miramax, who bought distribution rights for the film, believed that he looked too threatening as Jay, thus not wanting to lose the appeal for potential moviegoers.
+Jason Mewes, who plays Jay, is not in any of the photoshoots for Clerks.
+Miramax Films, who bought the film's distribution rights following its run at the Sundance Film Festival, believed Jay had no commercial appeal, and would scare audiences rather than entice them.

-The MPAA originally gave the film an NC-17 rating, based purely on the film's explicit dialogue, as it contains no real violence aside from Dante and Randal's fight near the end, no sex, and no clearly depicted nudity.
-This would have serious financial implications for the film, as very few cinemas in the United States screen NC-17 films.
-Miramax hired civil liberties lawyer Alan Dershowitz to appeal the decision and the MPAA relented and re-rated the film with the more commercially viable "R" rating, without any alterations.
+The MPAA originally gave the film an NC-17 rating based purely on the film's explicit dialogue.
+Despite the rating, the movie contains no violence aside from Dante and Randal's fight near the end, no sex and no clearly depicted nudity.
+This had serious financial implications, as very few cinemas in the United States screened NC-17 films.
+Miramax Films hired civil liberties lawyer Alan Dershowitz to appeal the decision.
+However, the case was ultimately argued by a Miramax Films lawyer.
+The MPAA relented and re-rated the film with the more commercially viable "R" rating, without any alterations.